By Ashok Prasad, Founder, Niyyam

 CAGR Formula

-CAGR = (Final Value / Initial Value)1/n – 1
+CAGR = (Final Value / Initial Value)^(1/n) – 1

 Where:

-- Final Value = Investment value at the end
+- Final Value = Ending investment value

-- Initial Value = Investment amount
+- Initial Value = Starting investment

 - n = Number of years

-If you invest ₹1,00,000 and it becomes ₹1,80,000 in 5 years:
+If ₹1,00,000 becomes ₹1,80,000 in 5 years:

 CAGR ≈ 12.47% per year

-CAGR is useful because:
+Why CAGR is Useful

-- It simplifies complex returns into a single number
+- Simplifies returns into a single number

-- It helps compare investments over time
+- Helps compare investments quickly

 Why CAGR Alone is Not Enough

-Markets go through cycles:
+Markets move through cycles:

 - Bull phases